igormesaros84/Az204/Az-204/Implement Azure Functions/Durable Functions.md

 ```

 ## Fan out/fan in
-n the fan out/fan in pattern, you execute multiple functions in parallel and then wait for all functions to finish.
-Often, some aggregation work is done on the results that are returned from the functions.
+In the fan out/fan in pattern, you execute multiple functions in parallel and then wait for all functions to finish.
+Often, some aggregation work is done on the results that are returned from the functions.\
 ![Fan in out](Resources/fan-out-fan-in.png)

 In the code example below, the fan-out work is distributed to multiple instances of the `F2` function.
 The work is tracked by using a dynamic list of tasks.
 The .NET `Task.WhenAll` API or JavaScript `context.df.Task.all` API is called, to wait for all the called functions to finish.
 Then, the `F2` function outputs are aggregated from the dynamic task list and passed to the `F3` function.